worldtechsolution/internship-challenges/README.md

 3. Work on the task(s) described below.
 (As you make progress or reach milestones in your solution, commit your changes.
 It is good to have commit messages that are meaningful and descriptive.)
 4. Once you've completed the task(s), *push your solution to the `task-expense-analysis` repository.*
 5. *Invite `dev@wtech.com.np` to your private repository to allow for review.* You can do this under the "Settings" -> "Collaborators" -> "Manage access" section of your `task-expense-analysis` repository in GitHub.
-6. Lastly, don't forget to fill up the internship application form with all the necessary details and submit it.
+6. Lastly, don't forget to fill up [this internship application form](https://forms.gle/D6KsLwmUkvokyjoK6) with all the necessary details and submit it.

 All the best, and looking forward to your submission!